Sydney Opera House

 Things to do

 Opened in 1973, the Sydney Opera House hosts more than 1,600 performances a year in its concert halls and theatres, from opera to comedy shows.
 Even the famous sails become a brilliant canvas for incredible digital lightshows such as Vivid Sydney, the biggest festival of light, music and ideas in the world, held in May and June.

 One of the sails is illuminated daily at sunset, 7pm, 8pm and 9pm with the work of Aboriginal artists in the Badu Gili exhibition.
 You can also walk around the Opera House forecourt, day or night, and marvel at the unique building, which uses seawater from the harbour to power both the cooling and heating.

 Enjoy a behind-the-scenes look at the UNESCO World Heritage-listed building on daily guided tours, available in English, Chinese, French, German, Japanese, Korean and Spanish.
 You’ll peek behind the curtains and uncover the fascinating stories of Australia’s most celebrated performing arts centre.

 You can savour delicious experiences and great views, too.
-At the Sydney Harbour Bridge, the world’s largest steel arch bridge that spans one of the finest natural harbours.
-You’ll treasure the same views dining alfresco at the adjacent Opera Kitchen., sip cocktails as you marvel at the
+At the Opera Bar, sip cocktails as you marvel at the Sydney Harbour Bridge, the world’s largest steel arch bridge that spans a spectacular natural harbour.
+You’ll treasure the same views dining alfresco at the adjacent Opera Kitchen.

 Or reserve a table at Bennelong, an acclaimed restaurant inside a majestic sail.
 You can choose from an enticing range of dining options, including a pre-theatre menu.
 With marvellous vistas, the bar in Bennelong is an ideal spot to meet for a quick drink or a bite to eat before and after a performance.